aws/aws-parallelcluster/docs/configuration.rst

 """"
 Defines tags to be used in CloudFormation.

-If command line tags are specified via `--tags`, they get merged with config tags.
+If command line tags are specified via `--tags`, they will be merged with config tags.

 Command line tags overwrite config tags that have the same key.